 Manual vs Electric vs Sonic Toothbrushes

-At Verve Dental in Bentleigh East we are asked on a daily basis is it worth invested in a powered toothbrush.
+At Verve Dental in Bentleigh East, we are asked on a daily basis is it worth investing in a powered toothbrush.
 Without hesitation, we resoundingly say YES.

-A good technique and improved bristle design means that these brushes are excellent at cleaning all surfaces of our teeth.
-But in the end they can only clean the tooth surface if it has actually been touched by the bristle.
+A good technique and improved bristle design mean that these brushes are excellent at cleaning all surfaces of our teeth.
+But in the end, they can only clean the tooth surface if it has actually been touched by the bristle.

 However, if you still use a manual toothbrush twice a day with a gentle thorough action along with daily flossing you can achieve the same result.
 This does mean you must spend more time with your manual brush which is something powered brush users report they do naturally.If you really want to reach oral hygiene nirvana, then a sonic toothbrush along with flossing would be a fantastic partnership.